Coffee: Balancing the Complexity of Production and Providing Caffeine

 A cup of coffee is a revered part of many people’s morning rituals.
 Whether it’s a cup with friends or work day savior, over 2 billion cups of coffee are consumed daily and the global coffee market was valued at a staggering USD 465.9 billion in the year 2020!

-Since October 1 marks International Coffee Day, we wanted to share some background on the process of coffee production, where coffee is produced in the world and the unexpected but important role of agronomics in coffee quality and production.
+Since October 1 marks International Coffee Day, we wanted to share some background on the process of coffee production, where coffee is produced in the world, and the unexpected but important role of agronomics in coffee quality and production.

 Understanding the Coffee Production Process

-- Planting: Coffea trees are shrub-like plants that were domesticated in Ethiopia.
+- Planting: Coffee trees are shrub-like plants that were domesticated in Ethiopia.
 They grow from a coffee bean – an unroasted one, of course!
 Coffee plant cultivation involves planting in beds, protecting seedlings from direct sunlight, and watering frequently.

 - Harvesting: Coffee trees can take three to four years to bear fruit.
 Called coffee cherries, the fruit of coffee trees are bright red when ripe and often require hand-picking due to ripening time variability.
 In some places, particularly where the plantations are flat and large, harvesting has been mechanized.
 Cherries can either be picked by stripping all the fruit off an entire branch at once, or individually based on their ripeness.
 Typically, there is one main harvest of coffee cherries per year.

+- Processing: Cherries are processed quickly after harvesting to avoid spoilage.
+Processing can be done using a dry method or a wet method, depending on local resources.
+The dry method involves spreading freshly picked cherries on large surfaces to dry in the sun and raking them throughout the day.
 The wet method removes the coffee cherry pulp to dry the cherries with only the parchment skin.
 The cherries travel through a pulping machine to separate the skin from the pulp, and then the beans are separated by weight as they sink or float in water channels.
 Heavy, flavorful fruits will sink.
 After being separated by rotating drums, the beans are fermented in water.

 - Drying: After 12 to 48 hours, wet method processed beans must be rinsed and dried.
 Beans are sun-dried or machine-dried in large tumblers until they reach 11% moisture.